-During the year ended June 30, 2023, the College did not recognize any subscription expense for variable payments not previously included in the measurement of the subscription liability.
+During the year ended June 30, 2024, the College did not recognize any subscription expense for variable payments not previously included in the measurement of the subscription liability.

-As of June 30, 2023, the College has outstanding commitments under SBITAs not yet commenced of \$10,335,171.
-As of June 30, 2023, the College had expended \$1,225,333, related to these same commitments.
+As of June 30, 2024, the College has outstanding commitments under SBITAs not yet commenced of \$6,800,874.
+As of June 30, 2024, the College had expended \$4,759,630, related to these same commitments recorded as prepaid assets within other assets on the statement of net position.